EFulmer/nyc-python-materials/scripts/master-of-ceremonies-introduction.md

   * Web development, Django, Flask, web scraping
   * Learning Python, algorithms, programming
   * MC's choice
+* Mentors (if present)
 * Upcoming Events
 * Code of Conduct
+  * point out other organizers in the audience
 * Feedback and Suggestions.
   _"NYC Python is a group for you, so if you have ideas for event nights or things to try for project nights, feedback, or questions,